DEFRA/hapi-govuk-question-page/API.md

   - `options`:
     - `autocomplete` - boolean, when `true` will set the autocomplete attribute on so that users can easily add their own telephone number.
+    - `prefix` - optional prefix for the text field.
+    - `suffix` - optional suffix for the text field.

 ## `TextField` component
 Simple text field.
   - `schema`:
     - `max` - number - the maximum length of text to allow.
     - `trim` - boolean - whether to force whitespace trimming from the start and end of the text.
+  - `options`:
+    - `prefix` - optional prefix for the text field.
+    - `suffix` - optional suffix for the text field.

+Some users may miss that the input already has a suffix or prefix, and enter a prefix or suffix into the input.
+Allow for this in your validation and do not show an error.

 ## `WarningText` component
 Text using the Warning Text component.